 State Department Daily Briefing

-This program was part of a week-long “Washington Journal” series focused on the mechanics of modern political campaigns.
+This program was part of a “Washington Journal” series highlighting recent magazine articles.

 C-SPAN Radio’s Nancy Calo read news headlines at the conclusion of the program.